Magalame/Random-love-gifs-FBchat/README.md

 `wget https://raw.githubusercontent.com/Magalame/Random-love-gifs-FBchat/master/random_love_gifs.py`

-then launch it:
+then launch it, for that you have several option:

+- the standard way:

 `python3 random_love_gifs.py`

-if you do not want to use the preloaded gif list, type
+- if you do not want to use the preloaded gif list, type

 `python3 random_love_gifs.py -n`

-you could also add your own this way:
+- you could also add your own this way:

 `python3 random_love_gifs.py -n -a url1.gif,url2.gif,url3.gif`

-you could indeed add gifs without erasing the preloaded list:
+- you could indeed add gifs without erasing the preloaded list:

 `python3 random_love_gifs.py -a url1.gif,url2.gif,url3.gif`

-if you'd rather do it by typing the links one by one, in a more user-friendly fashion you could go for:
+- if you'd rather do it by typing the links one by one, in a more user-friendly fashion you could go for:

 `python3 random_love_gifs.py -A`

 and then type them

-if you have a text file with the format
+- if you have a text file with the format

 `url.gif`
 `url2.gif`
 `url3.gif`